systemd-analyze

 calendarTest calendar entry

-capability [NAME]Show available capabilities
+capability [NAME or NUMBER]Show available capabilities

 cat-configShow parsed configuration files